-There is no requirement to hold a licence where horses are kept solely for police purposes or by the Zoological Society of London, or kept by a university for the purpose of the instruction of students studying for an approved course leading to a degree in veterinary science.
+There is no requirement to hold a licence where horses are kept solely for police purposes or by the Zoological Society of London, or kept by a university to instruct students studying an approved course leading to a degree in veterinary science.
 A licence is also not required where horses are kept on land occupied by, or under the management of, the Secretary of State for Defence.

 Can a licence be granted to anyone?

-- If a person is disqualified from keeping a riding establishment, a pet shop or an animal boarding establishment a licence cannot be granted.
+- disqualified from keeping a riding establishment, a pet shop or an animal boarding establishment;

-- If a person is disqualified from owning, keeping, dealing in, having custody of or transporting animals a licence cannot be granted.
+- disqualified from owning, keeping, dealing in, having custody of or transporting animals.

 False information given when applying for a licence

-It is a criminal offence, when applying for a licence, to knowingly, or recklessly, provide false information or to make a false statement.
-Where a person commits such an offence they may be fined and/or imprisoned.
-In addition any licence granted may be cancelled and the person may be disqualified from keeping a riding establishment for such period of time that a Court considers fit.
+Where applying for a licence knowingly, or recklessly, provides false information or makes a false statement, they commit a criminal offence and may be fined and/or imprisoned.
+Any licence granted may also be cancelled and the person disqualified from keeping a riding establishment for such time as the court thinks fit.

 What matters will a local authority take into account when deciding whether to grant a licence?

-A local authority is required to obtain and consider a vet’s report before it is allowed to grant a licence.
-The vet must have inspected the relevant premises not more than 12 months prior to the application or since the date of the application.
+A local authority is required to obtain and consider a vet’s report before it can grant a licence.
+The vet must have inspected the relevant premises not more than 12 months before the application or since the date of the application.

-- If a local authority is not satisfied that a permanent licence should be granted it has the power to grant a provisional licence for three months under the Riding Establishments Act 1970.
+If a local authority is not satisfied that a permanent licence should be granted it can grant a provisional licence for three months under the Riding Establishments Act 1970.

-A person is forbidden from keeping a riding establishment under a provisional licence for more than 6 months in any one year.
+A person is forbidden from keeping a riding establishment under a provisional licence for more than six months in any one year.

 Conditions of a licence

 A local authority may specify additional conditions.
-For example, it may be a condition of the licence that an applicant must hold an Assistant Instructor’s Certificate, Instructor’s Certificate or fellowship issued by the British Horse Society or a fellowship of the Institute of the Horse.
+For example, it may require an applicant to hold an Assistant Instructor’s Certificate, Instructor’s Certificate or fellowship issued by the British Horse Society or a fellowship of the Institute of the Horse.

-Where a person contravenes a condition of a licence they commit a criminal offence and may be fined and/or imprisoned.
-The licence may also be cancelled and the holder may be disqualified from holding a licence for such period as a Court thinks fit.
-Where a Court cancels a licence or disqualifies a person, it may suspend the operation of the order pending an appeal.
+Where a person contravenes a licence condition, they may commit a criminal offence and be fined and/or imprisoned.
+The licence may also be cancelled and the holder disqualified from holding a licence for as long as a court thinks fit.
+Where a court cancels a licence or disqualifies a person, it may suspend the operation of the order pending an appeal.

 What are the consequences of failing to obtain a licence?

-Where a person is required to obtain a licence and they fail to do so they commit a criminal offence and may be fined and/or imprisoned.
-They may also be disqualified from holding such a licence for such period of time that the Court thinks fit.
+Where a person is required to obtain a licence and fail to do so, they commit a criminal offence and may be fined and/or imprisoned.
+They may also be disqualified from holding such a licence for such time as the court thinks fit.